alexjslessor/fastapi-project-setup-automation/README.md

     ├── utils
     ├── ...
 ```
+## Overview

+There are generally two types of code that we will be writing tests for.
+1. Dependency callables.
+2. Routes or our HTTP endpoints that will have dependancy callables injected into them.

+__Dependancies are just regular Python functions__ that are "injected" into our routes via FastAPI's `Depends` class.

+## conftest.py
+The conftest.py file is the configuration file for out testing package.
+All of our individual testing files, as denoted by the suffix `test_`, will import it in order to gain some common configuration.

+---

 ## Test Driven Development
 Test-driven development is a software development process relying on the following: